Newry Cathedral: Sacred Heart Shrine

-The Lady Chapel
+Lady Chapel

 The Chapel of the Blessed Virgin is located to the left of the main Sanctuary displays the same ornate decoration in marbles and mosaics.
 A number of invocations from the Litany of the Blessed Virgin Mary, all worked in mosaics with accompanying symbols mainly in gold, are seen on the wall around the altar.
 The altar itself, in Carrara marble generally, carries columns in Sienna and Rosso Corallo, with small panels in Levanto Red.
 The tabernacle door has a gold finish and above stands a marble statue Our Lady of Lourdes.
 The two small panels in the marble reredos present the Annunciation and the Coronation of the Virgin.
 The stained glass window over the altar shows The Virgin Mary with the Child Jesus.
 The Virgin's parents, St. Joachim and St. Anne are shown in mosaics on either side.
 The sanctuary lamp in this chapel was presented by the Children on Mary Sodality, on the occasion of the Consecration in 1925.
 To the Left of the altar is a stained glass window showing Christ blessing the Little Children.
+The ceremonial processional entrance to the sacristy in located in the Lady Chapel.